mk-fg/reliable-discord-client-irc-daemon/README.rst

   few minutes to an hour or two pretty much every other week.

-- Gateway websocket `can use zlib compression`_, which makes inspecting protocol in browser devtools a bit inconvenient, `gw-ws-har-decode.py <gw-ws-har-decode.py>`_ script in this repo can be used to decompress/decode websocket messages saved from chromium-engine browser devtools (pass -h/--help option for info on how to do it).
+- Gateway websocket `can use zlib compression`_, which makes inspecting protocol in browser devtools a bit inconvenient. `gw-ws-har-decode.py <gw-ws-har-decode.py>`_ helper script in this repo can be used to decompress/decode websocket messages saved from chromium-engine browser devtools (pass -h/--help option for info on how to do it).

 .. _can use zlib compression: https://discord.com/developers/docs/topics/gateway#encoding-and-compression